 Connect hot, neutral, and ground wires as shown in the wiring diagram located on the unit's blower door.
+Metal conduit is not considered a substitute for an actual ground wire to the unit.
 For direct vent applications, the cabinet opening to the junction box must be sealed air tight using either an UL approved bushing such as Heyco Liquid Tight or by applying non-reactive UL approved sealant to bushing.